puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## The Puppet agent

-The Puppet agent is the piece of Puppet software that runs on each of the systems you want to manage and keeps it in line with how the central Puppet master thinks it should be configured.
+The Puppet agent is the piece of Puppet software that runs on each of the systems you want to manage.
+It keeps everything on that system in line with the desired state defined for it by the central Puppet master server.

 If you want to stay specific, the term "Puppet agent" refers particularly to the `puppet-agent` daemon that communicates between the Puppet master and the tools used to enforce changes locally.
-When we install the Puppet agent, however, we're also installing a suite of tools that go along with it—including tools like `facter` and `puppet resource` that you'll see in this quest.
+When we install the Puppet agent, however, we're also installing a suite of tools that go along with it.
+This includes tools like `facter` and `puppet resource` that you'll see in this quest.
 (In fact, you can do quite a lot with these tools without ever touching the Puppet agent or connecting to a Puppet master.)

 You may also see "Puppet agent," "agent," or "agent node" used to refer to any system where the Puppet agent is running.
 To avoid confusion, we'll do our best